ashish-kamboj/Data-Science/README.md

   - [How to Develop Voting Ensembles With Python](https://machinelearningmastery.com/voting-ensembles-with-python/)
   - [How VOTing classifiers work!](https://towardsdatascience.com/how-voting-classifiers-work-f1c8e41d30ff)
 - Time-Series forecasting in Python(AR, MA, ARIMA, SARIMA and SARIMAX model) [(here)](https://www.machinelearningplus.com/time-series/arima-model-time-series-forecasting-python/)
+- A Multivariate Time Series Guide to Forecasting and Modeling in Python [(here)](https://www.analyticsvidhya.com/blog/2018/09/multivariate-time-series-guide-forecasting-modeling-python-codes/#:~:text=A%20Multivariate%20time%20series%20has,used%20for%20forecasting%20future%20values.&text=In%20this%20case%2C%20there%20are,considered%20to%20optimally%20predict%20temperature.)

 ## Related Mathematics
 - [Mathplanet - Exponentials](https://www.mathplanet.com/education/algebra-1/exponents-and-exponential-functions/properties-of-exponents)